Namkyeong/BGRL_Pytorch/README.md

 # BGRL_Pytorch
 Implementation of Bootstrapped Representation Learning on Graphs.

-A PyTorch implementation of "Bootstrapped Representation Learning on Graphs" paper, accepted in ICLR 2021 Workshop
+A PyTorch implementation of "<a href="https://arxiv.org/pdf/2102.06514.pdf">Bootstrapped Representation Learning on Graphs</a>" paper, accepted in ICLR 2021 Workshop

 ## Thanks to ..
 Codes are borrowed from BYOL and SelfGNN